Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ---
 # Mandatory fields.
-title: Azure Digital Twins auto-provisiong using Device Provisioning Service
+title: Azure Digital Twins auto-provisioning using Device Provisioning Service
 titleSuffix: Azure Digital Twins
 description: See how to set up automated process to provision and retire IoT devices in Azure Digital Twins using Device Provisioning Service.
 author: michielvanschaik